justin-tay/react-indexeddb-example/README.md

 It is possible to set up a policy to automatically install a Progressive Web Application.
 This makes it more likely for the application's `Storage API` call to set the site data to be persistent to be successful.

+This can be done using the [`WebAppInstallForceList`](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-policies#webappinstallforcelist) policy.

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge]
-"WebAppInstallForceList"="[{\"create_desktop_shortcut\": true, \"default_launch_container\": \"window\", \"url\": \"https://localhost:4173\"}]"
+"WebAppInstallForceList"="[{\"create_desktop_shortcut\": false, \"default_launch_container\": \"window\", \"url\": \"https://localhost:4173\"}]"
 ```

+Installed PWAs can be found in `edge://apps`.

 ## Microsoft Edge Profile

 The `Cookies and other site data` are stored in the user's Local profile.
 This is typically `C:/Users/username/AppData/Local/Microsoft/Edge/UserData/Default`.
-The command line could typically include options `--profile-directory=Default` and `--site-per-process`.
 It is possible to specify a custom profile directory using the `--user-data-dir` parameter.
-If there is a need for the data to be shared among all the users the `ALLUSERSPROFILE`, referring to `%PROFILESFOLDER@\Public` could be used.
+If there is a need for the data to be shared among all the users the `Public` user could be used.
 Note that all users have access to the data in such a case.
+This is also configurable using the [`UserDataDir`](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-policies#userdatadir) policy.

-The `AppData` directory is hidden by default in Windows File Explorer, but is still accessible by the user.
+The `AppData` directory is hidden by default in Windows File Explorer, but is typically still accessible by the user.

 It is possible to check the profile in use in Microsoft Edge using `edge://version`.